 The Facts About Yomin Postelnik

 A while ago I received a call from Yomin Postelnik.
-I hadn't spoken with him in at least a year but I remember his kind advice and his genuine caring.
-What he told me had happened in the interim shocked me and made me sick.
-After talking more I decided that the least I could do would be to write my thoughts and start this site.
+What he told me had happened in the interim shocked me.
+After talking more I decided that the least I could do would be to write my thoughts.

 It's one thing to reconsider whether to save a marriage.
 It's another thing for those pushing for a religious divorce to use false pretenses to have someone arrested, smear them and attempt to beat them up.
 Yomin Postelnik consulted a list of experts that he was happy to provide me with.
 They include a professor at Boruch College, Dr. Mordechai Rindenow, a postnatal organization called SPARKS and several rabbinical judges.
 He wasn't just doing what was clearly right, to try to save a marriage.
 He was also following the advice of experts the whole time.